 One way we choose to give back to the community is through education.
 The Central Minnesota SCI chapter greatly values education.
 It is our goal to teach the public about conservation and the important role that hunting and other outdoor activities play in its success.
 Because of this goal, we like to partner with youth to raise and donate funds to students and activities that value conservation and strive to educate others of its importance.

-We are also happy to be partnering with the Sauk Rapids-Rice Trap Team on a fund raiser to help cover expenses for their team.
+We are also happy to be partnering with the Coon Rapids and Sauk Rapids-Rice Trap Teams, as well as Average Joes JOAD on a fund raiser to help cover expenses for their teams.